Felipeschn/so-piada-boa-frontend/README.md

-# so-piada-boa-frontend

-Vídeo de apresentação do projeto: https://www.youtube.com/watch?v=mW-rGnXYknY&ab_channel=FelipeSchneider

-#Requisitos
+# Só Piada Boa Client

+#Requirements
 -----------------------

-Após a conexão feita conforme orientações do README do repositório https://github.com/Felipeschn/so-piada-boa-API (API).
+After following the steps of https://github.com/Felipeschn/so-piada-boa-API (API).

-`npm/yarn serve` na pasta raiz do projeto
+`npm/yarn serve`

-acessar no navegador em: `http://localhost:3000/`

-Qualquer dúvida estou a disposição.
+Acess the project by using your favorite browser on `http://localhost:{PORT}`

+Thankss